Nigerian AI Centre Crowdsources Solutions

-Aurora Lab, a Nigerian Artificial Intelligence (AI) innovation centre, has called on organisations and individuals to submit real-world problems for the development of practical, AI-driven solutions.
+Aurora Lab, a Nigerian artificial intelligence innovation centre, has called on organisations and individuals to submit real-world problems for the development of practical, AI-driven solutions.

 The centre, also known as Auroralab, said the initiative is aimed at ensuring that artificial intelligence is used to address challenges affecting real people, rather than remaining largely experimental.